websanova/larapost/README.md

 ~~~

 You can set any fields in the top section of the file.
 Any that DO NOT have a parser will just get tossed into a default `meta` field.
 Otherwise if a parser is found it will run.
-The parsers can manipulate a `data` object which ultimately get's passed into the `create` method for the the `posts` table.
+The parsers can manipulate a `data` object which ultimately get's passed into the `create` method for the `posts` table.

 Current parsers that ship are: